kqr/Pomohoro/README.md

 The third command may exit with an error and prompt you to run `stack setup`.
 If it does, follow those instructions.
-It is simply saying that it can't find the correct version of the compiler on your system, so it will download one an instal it in a sandbox so it does not affect the rest of your system.
+It is simply saying that it can't find the correct version of the compiler on your system, so it will download one an install it in a sandbox so it does not affect the rest of your system.

 ## Basic usage